Abrahamkinuthia4723/number-system-converter/Readme.md

 ---

 ### 1.2 Problem Statement
-In computer systems, data can be represented in different number systems.
+In digital systems, data can be represented in different number systems.
 Manual conversions between bases (for example, binary to decimal) can be slow and error-prone.
 This project provides an automated way to convert numbers accurately and quickly.